carlvilla/Multi-CTBNCs/README.md

 These steps will open the application interface, where it is possible to specify datasets for training, evaluation or classification, the model to build, learning algorithms and evaluation methods.
 The interface consists of four tabs:

 * The **Dataset tab**: allows to specify the data to train and evaluate a Multi-CTBNC.
-We can specify how the sequences will be extracted and which time, class and feature variables will be used.
+We can determine how the sequences will be extracted and which time, class and feature variables will be used.
 * The **Model tab**: allows to specify the model that will be trained.
 * The **Evaluation tab**: allows to define how the model selected in the *Model* tab will be evaluated using the data provided in the *Dataset* tab.
 * The **Classification tab**: allows to train the model selected in the *Model* tab with the data provided in the *Dataset* tab and to classify a second dataset with this model.
 The classification results are saved in the folder *results/classifications* in the project root directory.